 Below you’ll find information about the resources and support available to you as a Harvard faculty member.
 Make sure you take time to get to know the range of services and resources provided, so that you can take advantage of all that Harvard offers.
-The 2018 Benefits Enrollment Guide and 2018 Harvard Benefits Orientation for New Faculty will help you learn more about your benefits.
+The Benefits Enrollment Guide and the Harvard Benefits Enrollment Videos will help you learn more about your benefits.

 We offer our faculty comprehensive benefit programs, including medical, dental, vision, and flexible spending accounts, as well as life and disability insurance options and legal and identity theft protection coverage and even discounted pet insurance.
 These benefits also include retirement plans:

 - Harvard provides a fully-funded faculty retirement plan.

 - Our tax-deferred savings account lets you invest and save additional funds for retirement.

 - Eligible faculty and staff can also contribute to a 457(b) Deferred Compensation Plan.

 Services for you and your family